 Steps to make Roti / Chapati portions.

-Perfectly round portion and equal portion are the foundation of round roti.
+Perfectly round portions and equal portions are the foundation of round roti.
 Keep your foundation strong.

-- Apply little on the flat dough and dust it with whole wheat flour.
+- Apply a little on the flat dough and dust it with whole wheat flour.

-- Now roll the dough to make log.
+- Now roll the dough to make a log.

-- Twist is a bit as you go and try to keep the width equal.
+- The twist is a bit as you go and try to keep the width equal.

-- Divide each roll in 9 equal portion.
+- Divide each roll into 9 equal portions.
 And break each portion as shown in the photo.

-- Shape each portion by rolling a bit between palm.
+- Shape each portion by rolling a bit between palms.

 - And then press the ball to make a flat circular disc.
-Protip: Do not roll toomuch or sealed atta will come out.
+Protip: Do not roll too much or the sealed atta will come out.

-- Repeat to make 9 roti portion.
-If you like small sized roti make 12 portions.
-Protip: Make the portion from other ball after rolling first 9 roti if you live in cold, dry place.
+- Repeat to make 9 roti portions.
+If you like small-sized roti make 12 portions.
+Protip: Make the portion from another ball after rolling the first 9 roti if you live in a cold, dry place.